chris838/tennis/Report.md

 # Neural network architecture

-Both networks are distinct, yet share essentially the same architecture but with different outputs.
+Both networks are distinct, but they share essentially the same architecture only with different outputs.

 Below is the summary for the actor/policy network.
 On the hidden layers we use the `ReLU` activation function.
 On the outputs we use `tanh` to produce actions that are in the desired range -1 to 1.